 A Sega Genesis

 port was released in 1991.
-It was relatively accurate to the arcade version, with the major changes being the lack of a multiplayer mode, scaled-down graphics, and the replacement of the lava stage with another belt-scrolling stage.
+It was relatively accurate to the arcade version, with the major changes being the lack of a multiplayer mode, scaled-down graphics, and the replacement of the lava stage with another brawling level.
 The arcade version is included in Taito Legends 2

 for the PlayStation 2

 This game provides examples of the following tropes:

 - Boss Rush: All the bosses reappear in the enemy's hideout before the final boss battle.